 As well as caring for our residents we care about their families too.
 Our door is always open for a chat, and our residents’ and families’ forum gives relatives a way to support each other.

-At Trafalgar Care Home we’ve created a relaxed and homely environment for all our residents.
+We’ve created a relaxed and homely environment for all our residents.

 We have two comfortable lounges and a dining room on the ground floor, which are perfect for chatting and joining in activities.
 We’ve also got a smaller, quieter lounge upstairs, which is great for when people come to visit.